CosmoGridCollab/CosmoGridCollab.github.io/README.md

 It was created in [Fluri et al. 2022](https://www.arxiv.org/abs/2201.07771) at the Swiss Supercomputing Center (CSCS).
 The paper describing the dataset: [Kacprzak et al. 2022](arxiv.org/).

-The example shell maps for different cosmological models are shown below.
+The example shell maps for different cosmological models are show in the video below.
+It shows the evolution of structures throughout cosmic history, from high to low redshift.

 {% include youtube.html %}